devthiagolinch/devthiagolinch/README.md

 * All of my projects are available at: <a href="https://github.com/devthiagolinch">Thiago Linch</a>

-* I'm a student of ReactJS and SQL
+* I'm a student of ReactJS, Node.jS, SQLite, Firebase and Ruby on Rails.

 * I have some experience working with HTML,CSS,JS and RoR